We’re delighted to announce that the first international guidance for hearing and vision care in people with dementia has been published.

-University College Cork are currently accepting applications for their Postgraduate Studies in Dementia (deadline July).
+Applications are open for Postgraduate Studies in Dementia in UCC and Trinity College Dublin.
 See below and attached for more information.

 DRNI, by supporting multidisciplinary collaborative research and knowledge exchange, is dedicated to the enhancement of the understanding of the causes and mechanisms of dementia and neurodegeneration, the effectiveness of different models of care and the policy changes required to improve the quality of life for persons with dementia and neurodegenerative conditions and their caregivers.